-Both Morgan's parents are actors, her father also becoming a theatre producer, so there wasn't much guestion in her own mind about her future, but she recognises the lack of inclusivity in the theatre.
+Both Morgan's parents are actors, her father also becoming a theatre producer, so there wasn't much question in her own mind about her future, but she recognises the lack of inclusivity in the theatre.

 'It's an industry run so much on who you know and on reputation; if you are the first generation to come into theatre that can be terrifying and very hard.
-Where do you even start? the same hormones, experiences of childbirth, 'I thought I wanted to be a famous actress, be the same frustrations and discrimination as in movies, but realised I wasn't that good to be contemporary women, helped Morgan and anything special.
-I couldn't do auditions - they Michelle to present her story through her own eyes, 'More of a memory play than a history play.' just scared the hell out of me, but it's always been in my veins.
+Where do you even start?

+'I thought I wanted to be a famous actress, be in movies, but realised I wasn't that good to be anything special.
+I couldn't do auditions - they just scared the hell out of me, but it's always been in my veins.
 I felt I'd always go into theatre, it feels like a community to me.'
-There is a feminist backbone running all the way

-Collaboration is important to her and Morgan feels uncomfortable with the typically hierarchical pyramid headed by the writer at the top, then 'We kept saying, 'this is still happening, this is moving to director and downwards.
-Getting other exactly what we're reading about.' people's input is a critical part of how she works.
+Collaboration is important to her and Morgan feels uncomfortable with the typically hierarchical pyramid headed by the writer at the top, then moving to director and downwards.
+Getting other people's input is a critical part of how she works.

-The contemporary issues have clearly struck a 'There are a few moments where I really love chord with audiences, particularly teenagers, writing, but most of it is just hard labour to get me although Morgan was especially moved by a into a room with actors and designers, because teenage boy who thanked her and said the play that's the moment we are creating.
-Everybody had made him cry three times, although, like life, has an equal voice and input.
-That is the way I there are buckets of humour and wit. prefer to make theatre.
-I feel very lonely when
+'There are a few moments where I really love writing, but most of it is just hard labour to get me into a room with actors and designers, because that's the moment we are creating.
+Everybody has an equal voice and input.
+That is the way I prefer to make theatre.
+I feel very lonely when I'm writing on my own.'

-I'm writing on my own.'
-'I can't really write anything without comedy in it.
-Even in the darkest moments I've had, there's This might account for Morgan's modus operandi been humour.
-I am obsessed with funny women of thinking, reading and preparing a subject and I wanted to write something where women for some time until the pending deadline spurs got to show their comedy chops.
-They don't get her into action, but Emilia became a labour of to play men much either, especially funny men, love.
-The Globe's Artistic Director.
-Michelle so Emelia is great fun for the actors.'
-Terry, commissioned the play in 2017 and they both envisioned it as a history play, until they Morgan is currently working on two films, a questioned what the history was and sought new play which is due in September and is developing 'something' for television, admitting to revise the white male gaze which defines historical narratives. that a fear of being freelance means she often says 'yes' to more things than she should.
-For 'We wanted to challenge [the idea] that she's now though, she is enjoying Emilia's success only famous because she had sex with a famous and the recognition.
+This might account for Morgan's modus operandi of thinking, reading and preparing a subject for some time until the pending deadline spurs her into action, but Emilia became a labour of love.
+The Globe's Artistic Director, Michelle Terry, commissioned the play in 2017 and they both envisioned it as a history play, until they questioned what the history was and sought to revise the white male gaze which defines historical narratives.

-man, which is often how we remember women.
-'This has been my dream for ages.
-It's amazing.
-Right from the start it was about telling her story I'm so glad it's this play and this team; it's been properly and reclaiming her position as a writer, as a mother, rather than this random connection.' like a mad rollercoaster.
-It's what you work for then you think, 'Fuck!
-I'm in the West End.'
+'We wanted to challenge [the idea] that she's only famous because she had sex with a famous man, which is often how we remember women.
+Right from the start it was about telling her story properly and reclaiming her position as a writer, as a mother, rather than this random connection.'